 - Summarize the scope of preventive health services encompassed by Texas Health Steps.

-- Complete and document all required components of Texas Health Steps preventive medical checkups.
+- Complete and document all required components of Texas Health Steps preventive medical and dental checkups.

 - Specify the process that must be used to make referrals for specialty or subspecialty care or to obtain services and equipment that require prior authorization.